DC-inv/heath-declarations/README.md

 # About
-Web application for health declarations with COVID-19 screening.
+Web application for health declarations with COVID-19 screening

+# Author
+Dickson

 ## How to Run